jhpyle/docassemble/_docs/fields.md

 ### <a name="disable others"></a>`disable others`

-If `disable others` is set to `true`, then when the user changes the value of the field to something, all the other fields in the question will be disabled.
+If `disable others` is set to `True`, then when the user changes the value of the field to something, all the other fields in the question will be disabled.